Luigy-Lemon/sDAI-on-Gnosis/README.md

 # xDAI Interest Receiver
 WXDAI is moved into the sDAI vault contract using a continuous dripRate from BridgeInterestReceiver to avoid arbitrage abuse.

+# How to run tests

+- make install
+- make update
+- make tests